Career & Community Studies

-The Career & Community Studies (CCS) program provides an inclusive, four-year college experience for students with intellectual disabilities (ID).
+The Career & Community Studies (CCS) program provides an inclusive, four-year college experience for students with intellectual disability (ID).
 We value student inclusion, self-determination, academic achievement, gainful employment, and community engagement.

 CCS students have access to the same PSU services, resources, and classes as other PSU students.
 Additionally, CCS offers each student individualized support for academics, employment, and campus life.
 At the end of their four-year experience, our students graduate with a pre-baccalaureate, non-degree certificate in Career & Community Studies.